BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I decided to figure out how many people saw the Star Wars movies by age group.

 **Thoughts**: It turned out that 45+ people didn't watch the first movie!

+### Day 99: June 14, 2020

+**Today's Progress**: Today I figured out who shot first (Han or Greedo) according to different group ages.
+I also modified some of the old plots.

+**Thoughts**: Tomorrow I will finish the challenge!
+And I will also try my best to finish the Star Wars project.
+I have to write my thoughts on the challenge and my experience through it on the DataQuest forum.